Alaskan Adventure

 An inspiring and truly transformative trip in the Alaska Wild

-Grab your best boots, rev up your sense of adventure, and head to what feels like the edge of the earth.
-On this epic Alaskan adventure you’ll find yourself in the midst of breathtaking beauty and a blanket of steely silence as you hike through the Alaskan wilderness, glide across chilled lakes in kayaks, scrambling across glaciers, fly across parks for your bear watching and hop between a stand-up paddle-board, a fat bike and an ATV for your local transport.
+On this epic Alaskan adventure, you’ll find yourself amid breathtaking beauty and a blanket of steely silence as you hike through the Alaskan wilderness, glide across chilled lakes in kayaks, scramble across glaciers, fly across parks for your bear-watching, and hop between a stand-up paddle-board, a fat bike, and an ATV for your local transport.

-The journey continues through the night, in conversation, through camaraderie, over meals, in perfect pairings, and while watching the late-night sun finally set.
-Local Women of Influence that are defying all of the odds in Alaska and beyond are sure to inspire and empower with their lodge talks.
 At day’s end, you’ll rest your pampered head at the local yet luxe Alyeska resort in Girdwood, south of Anchorage, and at the serene Stillpoint Lodge in Halibut Cove.
 Get ready for some deep, sweet dreaming...

 Alaskan Adventure